Hürrem Sultan: Relationship with Suleiman

-Hürrem's salary was 2,000 akçe a day, making her one of the highest-paid Ottoman Imperial women.
+Hürrem's salary was 2,000 akçe a day, making her one of the highest-paid Ottoman imperial women.
 With respect to stipend, mothers of princes before the reign of Suleiman did not enjoy a status much greater than that of the women that followed beginning from Hürrem: in 1513, as the mother of the heir apparent, Hafsa Sultan received a stipend of 150 aspers a day.
-The gap between Hafsa's stipend and Hurrem's stipend of 2000 aspers a day at a parallel point in her career only forty years later further underlines the exceptional nature of Süleyman's treatment of Hurrem.
+The gap between Hafsa's stipend and Hurrem's stipend of 2,000 aspers a day at a parallel point in her career only forty years later further underlines the exceptional nature of Suleiman's treatment of Hürrem.
 Suleiman's singularity as a sultan in remaining faithful and loving to only one woman and then unprecedentedly marrying her amidst unmatched majestic pomp, made Hürrem to be widely deemed a sorceress who by the use of potions, charms, and magic arts had bewitched and completely captured the sultan's heart and soul.

 Especially after the death of Suleiman's mother, Hafsa Sultan, in 1534, Hürrem became Suleiman's most trusted news source.
 In one of her letters to Suleiman, she informs him about the situation of the plague in the capital.
 She wrote, "My dearest Sultan!
 If you ask about Istanbul, the city still suffers from the plague; however, it is not like the previous one.
 God willing, it will go away as soon as you return to the city.
 Our ancestors said that the plague goes away once the trees shed their leaves in autumn."

 Later, Hürrem became the first woman to remain in the sultan's court for the rest of her life.
 In the Ottoman imperial family tradition, a sultan's consort was to remain in the harem only until her son came of age (around 16 or 17), after which he would be sent away from the capital to govern a faraway province, and his mother would follow him.
 This tradition was called Sancak Beyliği.
 The consorts were never to return to Constantinople unless their sons succeeded to the throne.
-In defiance of this age-old custom, Hürrem stayed behind in the harem, even after her sons went to govern the empire's remote provinces.